 With the powerful integration between StoriesOnBoard and Jira, you can plan more efficiently, and keep everyone up to date.
 Sync StoriesOnBoard with Jira in just a few clicks.

-Lightweight solution for high level planning
+Lightweight solution for high-level planning

-Time-saving story writing features for product design
+Time-saving story writing features

 Use the brainstorming mode to involve team members

-Enjoy the real-time updated two-way synchronization
+Enjoy the real-time updated two-.way synchronization

 Prioritize backlog items effortlessly

-Boost visuality by custom labels and tags
+Boost visuality with custom labels and tags

 Assign personas to epics and visualize user journeys.